South Bohemian Region: Geography

 The central part of the South Bohemian Region consists of the České Budějovice Basin and Třeboň Basin.
 The southwest consists of the Bohemian Forest mountain range and its foothills, the Gratzen Mountains and its foothills are located to the south.
-The northern part of the region extends to the Central Bohemian Hills.
+The northern part of the region extends to the Central Bohemian Uplands.
 The eastern part lies in the Bohemian-Moravian Highlands.
 The highest elevation in the region is the 1378 m high Plechý in the Bohemian Forest, the lowest elevation with 350 m above sea level is at the Orlík Dam.

 The region is located in the drainage basin of Vltava river.
 Other significant rivers are Malše, Lužnice, Otava, Nežárka and Lomnice.
 South Bohemia is known for its many ponds.
 In the past, more than seven thousand ponds were established across the region.
 With its 489 ha Rožmberk is the largest one, followed by Bezdrev (450 ha) and Horusice pond (415 ha).
 In the 20th century, a series of dams were constructed on the Vltava river.
-Lipno Dam is the largest dam in the Czech Republic and has an area of 4,870 ha.
+Lipno Reservoir is the largest reservoir in the Czech Republic and has an area of 4,870 ha.
 Other dams in the region are Orlík Dam, Římov Dam and Hněvkovice Dam.

 A big part of the Šumava National Park is situated in South Bohemia.
 The Bohemian Forest is a holiday destination, in particular, with hikers.
 Many natural and cultural sights are connected with more than 500 km of summer marked trails and bike trails.